llamalamp/google-homepage/README.md

 The CSS grid system is brand new to me.
 I knew that web pages were designed in basically blocks with HTML (Which i've been using since middle school and Neopets.com) I just didn't know that CSS has tools to really help define the grid layout options.

+FINAL NOTES:

+Phew! this first solo project was a doozy!
+I've had the most difficult time with the layout.
+Finally I was able to get it all lined up and then suddenly the "blocks image and profile image" icons shrunk and i've got no idea why.

+I completely deleted and started over three times and am 85% happy with this final project. solid B haha.
+Im going to move on and get my mind off of it for a little while then come back to it in a few days.
+There are a few projects on freecodetutorials that ill dive into and hopefully get my skills up!